ebrewe/importCSV/README.md

 ### changeTitles

 Provide new titles to each column in order.
-Useful if you merged to columns and want to change the column to reflect this.
+Useful if you merged two columns and want to change the column to reflect this.
 For example, your CSV has the columns

     | Name | Number | Address | City | Email |